 There are different sizes and styles of enclosures available for purchase for your bearded dragon.

 We have talked about the different gallon sizes of tanks, but there are also tanks with varying openings for access.

-Some tanks are an aquarium style with access only at the top of the tank.
+Some tanks are aquarium-style with access only at the top of the tank.

-With access at the top, be aware some bearded dragons might be afraid as you reach into the enclosure as in the wild attacks often come from above.
+With access at the top, be aware some bearded dragons might be afraid as you reach into the vivarium as in the wild attacks often come from above.

 Other tanks have doors on the front, which will allow for easy access in feeding and caring for your pet.